metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Optional:

 - `dns_names` (List of String) A list of DNS names in which bucket can be accessed via virtual host path.
-These names need to valid according RFC-1123.
-Each domain requires wildcard support like ingress loadbalancer.
-Do not include the wildcard itself in the list of hostnames (e.g. use 'mystore.example.com' instead of '*.mystore.example.com').
-Add all hostnames including user-created Kubernetes Service endpoints to the list.
-CephObjectStore Service Endpoints and CephObjectZone customEndpoints are automatically added to the list.
-The feature is supported only for Ceph v18 and later versions.
+These names need to valid according RFC-1123.Each domain requires wildcard support like ingress loadbalancer.Do not include the wildcard itself in the list of hostnames (e.g. use 'mystore.example.com' instead of '*.mystore.example.com').Add all hostnames including user-created Kubernetes Service endpoints to the list.CephObjectStore Service Endpoints and CephObjectZone customEndpoints are automatically added to the list.The feature is supported only for Ceph v18 and later versions.

 <a id="nestedatt--spec--metadata_pool"></a>